Elementary School Curriculum

 Middle School Curriculum

-Grade 6 consists of a 3-person teacher team, structuring the school day around the core subjects of math, language arts, science, and social studies.
+Grade 6 consists of a four-person teacher team, structuring the school day around the core subjects of math, language arts, science, and social studies.
 Math and language arts receive the most attention during the school day.
-Special area classes for 6th graders include art, music, physical education, and band.
+Special area classes for 6th graders include technology (keyboarding and Google applications), art, music, health and physical education, band.

-Grades 7 and 8 provide equal time in an 8 period schedule to the core subjects: math, English, reading, science, and social studies.
-Special area subjects for 7th grade include art, music, band, and physical education.
-8th grade specials include technology, band, physical education, and vocational education.
+Grades 7 and 8 utilize a nine-period schedule devoting a two-period block to both math and language arts, as well as a period for both science, and social studies.
+Special area subjects for 7th grade include technology (coding), art, music, band, and health/physical education.
+8th grade specials include technology (keyboarding and computer applications), band, health/physical education, and vocational agriculture education.

 High School Curriculum

-Eastern High School provides a curriculum selection that puts our students on a path to graduation, meeting state standards and local expectations.
+Eastern High School also utilizes a nine-period schedule and provides a curriculum selection that puts our students on a pathway to graduation, meeting state standards and local expectations.
 In recent years, options have increased to include the following in each subject area:

 Language Arts – English I, II, III, and IV, and AP English*